-6. Wrap-Around Column: Columns assembled at the time of install can be utilized as wrap-around columns.
-The staves snap or join around an existing structure to fulfill one of two purposes:
+6. Wrap-Around Column: Columns assembled at the time of installation can be utilized as wrap-around columns -- The staves snap or join around an existing structure to fulfill one of two purposes:

 A. Cover an existing support that the property owner no longer wishes to showcase

 B. Use a different or existing material as a load-bearing structure and cover it was a more architecturally pleasing column

 Any column intended to be utilized as a wrap-around column MUST be paired with a wrap-around cap and base.